cobalthq/cobalt-product-public-docs/content/en/Integrations/Azure DevOps/_index.md

 {{%expand "Can I manually create a work item for an individual finding?" %}}
 <br>

-No, auto-push is currently not supported.
+No, only auto-push is currently supported.

 {{% /expand %}}
 <br>